microsoft/promptflow/examples/prompty/chat-basic/README.md

 # Basic chat
-A basic prompt that uses the chat API to answer questions with chat history.
+A prompt that uses the chat API to answer questions with chat history, leveraging promptflow connection.

 ## Prerequisites